smaransrao/Educat/README.md

 #### Frontend - Angular 8 + Angular Material
 #### Backend - NodeJS + Express

+### Note to Developers

+To run the application:
+1. Run "nodemon api/server.js" in one terminal to start the backend.
+2. Run "npm run proxy" in another server to render the frontend view in browser.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.